Snovsk: History

 Until 18 July 2020, Snovsk was the administrative center of Snovsk Raion (before 2016, Shchors Raion).
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Snovsk Raion was merged into Koriukivka Raion.

-There was reported fighting in the city during the Russian invasion of Ukraine.
+On the evening of February 24, 2022, Russian forces took the bypass road around the city, and the Ukrainian flag remained over the city council building the next morning.

+The Russian military entered the city on 25 March and detained the mayor, who was later released.